-Abigail Harman has been a professional corporate photographer for more than 30 years working in the USA and the UK.
+Abigail Harman has been a professional corporate photographer for almost 40 years working in the USA, the UK and Australia.
 Her clients say she is very friendly and easy to work with and also a very capable photographer.
 She will make you feel at ease if you need a corporate portrait taken.
 She will find eye catching imagery and solve your problem quickly and efficiently.
 She is known for providing a great onsite studio setup facility for corporate and executive portraits.
 Abigail regularly covers Government and Ministerial events involving high ranking officials.
-Other types of photography covered are architecture, industrial and mining.
+Other types of photography covered are architecture, construction, industrial and mining.
+She is currently contracted with Rio Tinto covering their VIP events, corporate headshots and specialised photoshoots.

 Now an Australian citizen, Abigail is based in Perth, Western Australia but is available for a diverse range of photographic assignments interstate and internationally.
 Since being in Perth over the last 16 years she has gained experience working for the big corporates.
 She has produced exciting corporate photography for the Rio Tinto Community Investment Calendar for several years.
 This involved travelling all over the Pilbara, Gascoigne and Kimberley in search of staff who had excelled in helping the community in some way.